hanymragab/plans2025-resources/README.md

 ## Citation

-If you find this work useful, please cite:
+If you find this work useful, please cite the corresponding publication:

 ```
 @phdthesis{ragab_integration_2024,